Damascus: Sports and leisure

 Tishreen Park is one of the largest parks in Damascus.
 It is home to the annual Damascus Flower Show.
-Other parks include: al-Jahiz, al-Sibbki, al-Tijara, al-Wahda, etc..
-The city's famous Ghouta oasis is also a weekend-destination for recreation.
-Many recreation centers operate in the city including sport clubs, swimming pools and golf courses.
+Other parks include al-Jahiz, al-Sibbki, al-Tijara, al-Wahda, etc...
+The city's famous Ghouta oasis is also a weekend destination for recreation.
+Many recreation centers operate in the city including sports clubs, swimming pools, and golf courses.
 The Syrian Arab Horse Association in Damascus offers a wide range of activities and services for horse breeders and riders.